rezendesfelipe/rezendesfelipe/README.md

 - 🌱 I’m currently learning **AWS, GCP and negotiation skills**

-- 👨‍💻 All of my projects are available at (https://cloudbrasilis.com.br / https://github.com/rezendesfelipe/rezendesfelipe)
+- 👨‍💻 All of my projects are available at (https://github.com/rezendesfelipe/rezendesfelipe)

-- 📝 I regularly write articles on ([cloudbrasilis](https://cloudbrasilis.com.br) and [cloudsquad](https://cloudsquad.com.br))
+- 📝 I regularly write articles on ([cloudsquad](https://cloudsquad.com.br))

 - 💬 Ask me about **Cloud, Cloud Native, Azure, DevOps, Infrastructure as Code, among other things :)**